 Customer reviews are paramount for e-commerce sellers.
 In a buyer-centric platform like Amazon, reviews have almost become a tipping point for making purchasing decisions.
-As a seller, they provide you social verification for your product quality because your customers love reading reviews.
+As a seller, they provide you with social verification for your product quality because your customers love reading reviews.

 Studies show that more than 80% of the customers read reviews before they purchase a product.
 With a large fraction of the population relying on product reviews to purchase a product, there is a huge rise in fake reviews and fraudulent ratings on Amazon.
-However, Amazon’s efforts to fight back this problem are not very effective and the problem is still persisting.
+However, Amazon’s efforts to fight back this problem are not very effective, and the problem is still persisting.

 Here’s a peek into the content:

 - Why are reviews important for your business?

 - How to spot fake reviews on Amazon?